-Last, let them know about the work that needs to be taken care of while you're away so there are no surprises.
-If you have co-workers in mind that could fill in while you're gone, or if you believe the company should hire someone to help out, mention this as well.
+Last, let them know about the work that needs to be taken care of while you're away.
+This way there are no surprises.
+Recommend co-workers who could fill in while you're gone.
+Or suggest that the company should hire someone temporarily to help out while you're out.

 Communications During Pregnancy Leave

 Feel free to tailor this part to fit your own needs.
-It may be best to stay off work email during pregnancy leave if at all possible.
-You know how easy it is to get sucked into work and if this happens you're using up precious time with your newborn and you're not paid.
-If you disagree with this you can remove this section in the sample letter below.
+It may be best to stay off your work email during maternity leave if at all possible.
+You know how easy it is to get sucked into work and if this happens you're using up precious time with your newborn.

 Ask to Discuss Your Transition Back

-If you feel strongly that you'd like to change your work schedule when you return you can include this in your maternity letter.
-If you are unsure how you'll feel once the baby is born don't feel like you have to include the following suggestions.
-Many unpredictable things can happen in a 12 weeks.
+If you feel strongly that you'd like to change your work schedule once you return you can include this in your maternity letter.
+State that once you return you'd like to meet to discuss your schedule options.